-- Waiting could seriously jeopardize your life or health; - · Waiting could seriously jeopardize your ability to regain maximum function; or - In the opinion of a physician with knowledge of your medical condition, waiting would subject you to severe pain that cannot be adequately managed without the care of treatment that is the subject of the claim.
+- Waiting could seriously jeopardize your life or health; - Waiting could seriously jeopardize your ability to regain maximum function; or - In the opinion of a physician with knowledge of your medical condition, waiting would subject you to severe pain that cannot be adequately managed without the care or treatment that is the subject of the claim.

 Urgent care claims usually involve Pre-service claims and not Post-service claims.
-We will judge whether a claim is an urgent care claim by applying the judgement of a prudent layperson who possesses an average knowledge of health and medicine.
+We will judge whether a claim is an urgent care claim by applying the judgment of a prudent layperson who possesses an average knowledge of health and medicine.

-If you believe your claim qualifies as an urgent care claim, please contact our Customer Service Department at 1-800-851-3379.
-You may also prove that your claim is an urgent care claims by providing evidence that a physician with knowledge of your medical condition has determined that your claim involves urgent care.
+If you believe your claim qualifies as an urgent care claim, please contact our Customer Service Department at 260/432-6690, extension 11; 800/982-6257, extension 11; or 260/459-2600 for the hearing impaired.
+You may also prove that your claim is an urgent care claim by providing evidence that a physician with knowledge of your medical condition has determined that your claim involves urgent care.